gopinathsjsu/team-project-ikigai/Documentation/Javeed.md

 Created remaining components in the client required for frontend.
 Finalized all pages to be part of the project.
 Completed basic documentation.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Test pages with appropriate Request and Response.
+Make sure frontend and backend are synchronous with the same design logic.
+Review and integrate.